-Having spent seven years in an apartment on Corso Garibaldi directly opposite the Duomo di San Martino I feel like I know it better than most people.
+Having spent seven years in an apartment on Corso Garibaldi directly opposite the Duomo di San Martino in Lucca I feel like I know it better than most people.
 Our apartment had mostly east facing windows and a small balcony looking in the same direction so from morning till night the 200 foot campanile dominated the view and was inescapable.

 But why would you ever want to escape it because of the 13 different homes in 8 cities across 5 countries that I've lived in over the last 66 years, this view was definitely the best (excluding the six months I worked as a student in Lucerne in 1975 when the view from my window was of Mount Pilatus across the lake).

 In 2015 the Duomo was covered in scaffolding for more than a year while undergoing an extensive renovation, part of which was to allow access to the public via a climb of 217 steps to the top.
 It's probably worth the effort but if you're only going to climb one tower in Lucca then the Torre Guinigi is the one I would recommend.

 Having seen the bell tower daily through every season and taken endless photographs from our balcony, my favorite view was always the sunset in spring when there was no humidity in the air and the sun was exactly aligned straight down Corso Garibaldi.
 In these moments the setting sun turns the brown limestone a deep shade of red and the whiter stone becomes the color of rich clotted cream (top photo).